fox-it/dissect-docs/docs/source/rdump.rst

 rdump
 -----

-By default target-query generates records.
-Records are binary representations of artefacts that appear like this if they are transformed to text by the default mechanism:
+By default, target-query generates records.
+Records in this sense are binary representations of parsed artefacts.
+They are transformed to text by the default mechanism.
+An example is given below:

 .. code-block:: console